-The sheer numbers of remote workers in the past decade have increased significantly.
+The number of remote workers has increased significantly in the past decade.
 The capabilities that a virtual desktop allows has been a driving factor.
-A virtual desktop lets a worker to use their hardware or even another employee’s hardware as long as it’s utilizing the same operating system.
+A virtual desktop lets a worker use their hardware or even another employee’s hardware as long as it’s utilizing the same operating system.
 Each user’s experience is unique because of their login credentials.
 Their entire experience is managed by an administrator, permitting them to access certain apps and data points from anywhere.
-Applying the capabilities of Nerdio for Azure is a great way to get your Windows virtual desktop up and running.
+Applying the capabilities of Nerdio for Azure is a great way to get your Windows Virtual Desktop up and running.

 The History of Virtual Desktop

 Windows Virtual Desktop from Microsoft spans twenty years, getting its start in the late 90s with the Windows NT 4.0 Terminal Server.
 On the cusp of the 21st century, the remote desktop protocol (RDP) was improved, giving customers bitmap caching and API capabilities.
 Then, in the early 2000s, Windows XP and Windows Server 2003 launched with the capacity to support single- and multi-user sessions.
 But these terminal server-based desktop sessions didn’t grow in popularity until late 2003 into 2007.

 Fast forward to 2010, Virtual Desktop Access (VCA) replaced the old Vista Enterprise Centralized Desktop licenses it used to stream OS systems.
 Just like with those licenses, each user needed dedicated hardware and could only buy licenses through Microsoft, not service providers.
 So this still set limitations for users.